XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: XAutoML: Exploring AutoML Optimizations

 \end{minipage} \end{figure}

-Given all previously evaluated candidates, their according search space definitions, and their performances, we want to create a single plot that visualizes how well the search space was explored.
+Given all previously evaluated candidates, their corresponding search space definitions, and their performances, we want to create a single plot that visualizes how well the search space was explored to provide guidance on a suitable optimization duration for users.
 As some \ac{AutoML} systems use a progressive widening of the search space, \eg, \cite{Zoller2021a}, a support of multiple search spaces is necessary.
 In the first step, we reuse the algorithm to merge different pipelines presented in the previous section to merge all hierarchical input search spaces into a single \ac{DAG} \(\Lambda_{merged}\).
 All existing candidates are padded with the default value of each newly introduced hyperparameter.

 Next, boundary candidates \(\vec{\lambda}_{boundary} = \{\min(\lambda_1), \max(\lambda_1)\} \times \dots \times \{\min(\lambda_{|\lambda|}), \max(\lambda_{|\lambda|})\}\) are created with \(\min(\lambda_i)\) and \(\max(\lambda_i)\) being the lower and upper boundary of hyperparameter \(i\), respectively, and \(|\lambda|\) being the number of hyperparameters in \(\Lambda_{merged}\).
 For high-dimensional search spaces this step is skipped due to the combinatorial explosion of possible candidates.
 Next, the pair-wise distances between all candidates are calculated respecting the tree-structured search space.
 Therefore, we assume that the importance of a hyperparameter \(\lambda_i\) is directly dependent on its depth \(\delta(\lambda_i)\) in the hierarchical search space tree.
 The distance between two candidates is defined as a normalized heterogeneous euclidean distance weighted by \(\delta(.)\) as